The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Use Apidra cartridges within 15 minutes before a meal or within 20 minutes after starting a meal, unless directed otherwise by your doctor.

 - If you will be using Apidra cartridges at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Apidra cartridges.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Apidra cartridges should be clear and colorless.
-Do not use Apidra cartridges if it contains particles, is cloudy or discolored, or if the vial or container is cracked or damaged.
+Do not use Apidra cartridges if it contains particles, is cloudy or discolored, or if the container is cracked or damaged.